-- Define key concepts associated with drug use and abuse. - Identify major drug use theories. - Describe the major categories of drug use. - Explain the various methodological approaches used to research drug use and behaviors. - Describe the components and explain the dynamics of the drug use community
+- Define key concepts associated with criminology.

+- Identify major criminological theories.

+- Describe the major categories of crime.

+- Explain the various methodological approaches used to research crime and criminal behavior. - Describe the components and explain the dynamics of the criminal justice

 Student Learning Outcomes Assessment: See instructor's course information sheet for information on assessment that may include the following: pretests and posttests, quizzes, discussions, essays and/or other types of assessment tools.